 This website is in memory of Grandma and the many people who have been taken by Alzheimer’s or dementia.
 It is also in honor of those who have “come back” – ALZ Survivors.

 As I was explaining The Bredesen ProtocolTM (the customized treatment program Dr. Bredesen developed) to our son and telling him how I was in the process of trying to get our local PA certified in this training, he said, “Mom, you’re not thinking big enough.
 This is something that needs to be part of the Medical Corridor.”
 As he often thinks bigger than I do, I dismissed the idea of an Alzheimer’s Treatment Center in the large city nearby.
 Soon enough, I was onboard and he was helping me write letters to politicians across the state encouraging them to get involved with such a proposal.
-We continue to work towards this effort.

 After seeing many informative health segments on PBS, I contacted our local PBS station asking them to feature Dr. Bredesen, his research findings, and The Bredesen ProtocolTM he developed to prevent and reverse cognitive decline.
 I was pleased to hear they will be passing on my recommendation to other producers who are experts in these types of programs.
 What hope this could provide for people everywhere who are facing this devastating disease!